-Pineoblastoma is a rare, aggressive type of cancer that begins in the cells of the brain's pineal gland.
-Your pineal gland, located in the center of your brain, produces a hormone (melatonin) that plays a role in your natural sleep-wake cycle.
+Pineoblastoma is a type of cancer that starts in the brain's pineal gland.
+The pineal gland is located in the center of the brain.
+The gland produces a hormone called melatonin.
+Melatonin plays a role in the body's natural sleep-wake cycle.

-Pineoblastoma can occur at any age, but it tends to occur most often in young children.
-Pineoblastoma may cause headaches, sleepiness and subtle changes in the way the eyes move.
+Pineoblastoma can occur at any age.
+But it happens most often in young children.
+Pineoblastoma may cause headaches, sleepiness and changes in the way the eyes move.

 Pineoblastoma can be very difficult to treat.
-It can spread within the brain and the fluid (cerebrospinal fluid) around the brain, but it rarely spreads beyond the central nervous system.
+It can spread within the brain and into the fluid around the brain.
+This fluid is called cerebrospinal fluid.
+Pineoblastoma almost never spreads beyond the central nervous system.
 Treatment usually involves surgery to remove as much of the cancer as possible.
-Additional treatments may also be recommended.
+Additional treatments also may be recommended.

 Tests and procedures used to diagnose pineoblastoma include:

 Imaging tests.
-Imaging tests can help your doctor determine the location and size of your child's brain tumor.
-Magnetic resonance imaging (MRI) is often used to diagnose brain tumors, and advanced techniques, such as perfusion MRI and magnetic resonance spectroscopy, may also be used.
+Imaging tests can find the location and size of the brain tumor.
+Magnetic resonance imaging (MRI) is often used to diagnose brain tumors.
+Advanced techniques also may be used.
+These could include perfusion MRI and magnetic resonance spectroscopy.

-Additional tests might include computerized tomography (CT) and positron emission tomography (PET).
+Additional tests might include computerized tomography (CT) and positron emission tomography (PET) scans.

-- Removing a sample of tissue for testing (biopsy).
-A biopsy can be done with a needle before surgery or during surgery to remove the pineoblastoma.
-The sample of suspicious tissue is analyzed in a laboratory to determine the types of cells and their level of aggressiveness.
+- Removing a sample of tissue for testing.
+A biopsy is a procedure to remove a sample of tissue for testing.
+It can be done with a needle before surgery.
+Or the sample can be removed during surgery.
+The tissue sample is analyzed in a lab.
+This helps determine the types of cells and how quickly they are growing.

-- Removing cerebrospinal fluid for testing (lumbar puncture).
-Also called a spinal tap, this procedure involves inserting a needle between two bones in the lower spine to draw out cerebrospinal fluid from around the spinal cord.
-The fluid is tested to look for tumor cells or other abnormalities.
-In certain situations, cerebrospinal fluid may instead be collected during a biopsy procedure to remove suspicious tissue from the brain.
+- Removing cerebrospinal fluid for testing.
+A lumbar puncture is a procedure to remove a sample of the fluid around the brain and spinal cord.
+This procedure is also called a spinal tap.
+The health care provider inserts a needle between two bones in the lower spine.
+The needle is used to take cerebrospinal fluid from around the spinal cord.
+The fluid is tested to look for pineoblastoma cells.
+Cerebrospinal fluid may also be collected during a biopsy to remove tissue from the brain.

 Pineoblastoma treatment options include:

 - Surgery to remove the pineoblastoma.
-The brain surgeon (neurosurgeon) will work to remove the pineoblastoma with the goal of removing as much of the tumor as possible.
-But it's often impossible to remove the tumor entirely because pineoblastoma forms near critical structures deep within the brain.
-Most children with pineoblastoma receive additional treatments after surgery to target the remaining cells.
+A brain surgeon, also called a neurosurgeon, works to remove as much of the pineoblastoma as possible.
+Sometimes all of the cancer can't be removed.
+This is because pineoblastoma forms near important structures deep inside the brain.
+More treatments after surgery are usually needed.
+These treatments target the remaining cells.

 - Chemotherapy.
-Chemotherapy uses drugs to kill cancer cells.
-Chemotherapy may be recommended after surgery or radiation therapy in children with pineoblastoma.
-In some cases, it's used at the same time as radiation therapy.
-For larger tumors, chemotherapy may be used before surgery to shrink the tumor and make it easier to remove.
+Chemotherapy uses strong medicine to kill cancer cells.
+Chemotherapy is usually used after surgery or radiation therapy.
+Sometimes it's used at the same time as radiation therapy.
+For larger pineoblastomas, chemotherapy may be used before surgery.
+This might shrink the cancer and make it easier to remove.

 - Radiosurgery.
-Technically a type of radiation and not an operation, stereotactic radiosurgery focuses multiple beams of radiation on precise points to kill the tumor cells.
-Radiosurgery is sometimes used to treat pineoblastoma that recurs.
+Stereotactic radiosurgery focuses multiple beams of radiation on exact points to kill cancer cells.
+Radiosurgery is sometimes used to treat pineoblastoma that comes back after treatment.

 - Clinical trials.
 Clinical trials are studies of new treatments.
-These studies give you a chance to try the latest treatment options, but the risk of side effects may not be known.
-Ask your doctor whether your child might be eligible to participate in a clinical trial.
+These studies offer a chance to try the latest treatment options.
+Side effects from these treatments may not be known.
+Ask your child's health care provider whether your child might be able to participate in a clinical trial.